Tobiadefami/codex-explorer/README.md

 Codex Explorer is a local Codex session manager.
 The `cx` command indexes `~/.codex/sessions/**/*.jsonl` so you can search, preview, and resume old Codex sessions without remembering the exact date.

+Codex Explorer is early, work-in-progress software.
+It is useful today, but the data model and interface are still evolving.

+Codex Explorer is an independent project and is not affiliated with, endorsed by, or sponsored by OpenAI.

 ## Requirements

 - Rust and Cargo